-This appraisal report employs the Cost and Sales Comparison Approach to value, which is necessary for credible results given the intended use, property characteristics and type of value sought.
-The Income Capitalization Approach is not developed, as there is insufficient data due to most properties in the area being owner occupied.
+This appraisal report employs the Sales Comparison Approach to value, which is necessary for credible results given the intended use, property characteristics and type of value sought.
+The Cost Approach is not developed as the property is unimproved and the Income Capitalization Approach is not developed, as there is insufficient data due to most properties in the area being owner occupied.
 The data collection and analysis followed the normal procedures as required by the Uniform Standards of Professional Appraisal Practice, as well as the Code of Ethics and Standards of Professional Practice of the Appraisal Institute.